MrPersonDev/Robotica/README.md

+⚠️ DISCLAIMER: Robotica is current in beta.
+Feel free to try the software but understand that there will be glitches.
+If you experience any problems, please report the bug and the steps to reproduce it in [issues](https://github.com/MrPersonDev/Robotica/issues) ⚠️

 # Robotica
 Robotica is an open-source tool crafted to streamline the prototyping process of VEX V5 robots.
 It provides an intuitive interface that streamlines every step of the prototyping journey.